 If you recall, you need to work on two different applications with three different versions of Node to complete all of your tasks.
-Start by getting Application 1 running first.
+Start by running Application 1 first.
 Some command output has been truncated (

-Here are some of NVM’s key capabilities that you just took advantage of to get the application running:
+Here are some of nvm’s key capabilities that you just took advantage of to run the application:

 nvm list availableprovided a convenient partial list of Node versions available to be installed

 nvm currentdisplays the current Node version in use